 The Mission Historical Museum is a 501 (c) 3 non-profit organization, which first opened its doors in 2002, and serves the community of Mission and visitors to the area.
 Via donations, the Mission Historical Museum is able to offer free admission.
 The Museum maintains both permanent and temporary exhibits, and presents a variety of events and programs for all ages.
 Our interpretation goal is to inspire the citizens of our community through the presentation of our exhibits.

-"The Mission Historical Museum tells the story of Mission and western Hidalgo County by collecting and preserving objects and records of historical significance to the area, and by providing related exhibitions, programs, and research opportunities for area residents and visitors."
+The Mission Historical Museum tells the story of Mission and western Hidalgo County by collecting and preserving objects and records of historical significance to the area, and by providing related exhibitions, programs, and research opportunities for area residents and visitors.